rugare-m/somVar/README.md

 model = path to the model for predicting high confidence variants  ["high_depth_model.pkl" OR "low_depth_model.pkl"]

-threshold = probability threshold to predict high confidence variant - default is 0.75
+threshold = probability threshold to predict high confidence variants - default is 0.75

 output = path to name of output file